Demetrioz/Agrigate/README.md

 following items:

 - **Agrigate.App**: The client application, built with Blazor Server and Electron.Net
+- **Agrigate.Domain**: A class library containing databases entities and repositories used within Agrigate.
 - **Docs**: A Docusaurus app that hosts documentation for Agrigate via GitHub Pages

 ## Getting Started